-- Always maintain the hair going in one direction throughout the shampooing and conditioning process to avoid tangling.
+- One of the best tips in Caring for Textured Hair is to always maintain the hair going in one direction throughout the shampooing and conditioning process to avoid tangling.

 - If you apply permanent hair color, wash hair with vinegar after rinsing off the color.
 Then follow with shampoo and conditioner.
 This is a great clarifying recipe.